- Language: en

 Middleware ordering for some common hints about ordering of Django

-Besides the middleware pattern described earlier, you can add two other methods to class-based middleware:
+Besides the basic request/response middleware pattern described earlier, you can add three other special methods to class-based middleware:

 process_view(request, view_func, view_args, view_kwargs)¶